 But the numb steering, drum brakes and flaccid suspension meant that driving the big ‘Cat in anything other than a straight line was frustrating and highly unsatisfying.
 It was a lot like trying to have a half-way intelligent conversation with Kim.
 Therein lay the source of my problems – with both of them.

 I was in my artistic-intellectual-wannabe phase.
-Through a rather unlikely turn of events, I had become a professional actor in an experimental theater company connected to the University, part of the UI’s Center For New Performing Arts.
+Through a rather unlikely turn of events, I had become an actor (paid, no less) in an experimental theater company connected to the University, part of the UI’s Center For New Performing Arts.
 We performed our avant-garde pieces in NY and other cities to the artsy elite.
-And even though our theater was more physical and gestural than verbal, Kim’s cheerleading background was not exactly a help in making our work comprehensible to her.
+And even though our performances were more physical and gestural than verbal, Kim’s cheerleading background was not exactly a help in making our work comprehensible to her.

 Outside of our youthful libidos and straight-line thrills in the Buick, Kim and I really had nothing in common.
 When I broke up with her after a month, she said “I could have married you”.
 By invoking that taboo word, she instantly removed any trace of doubt or regret.